Critters 2: The Main Course: Plot

 Out in space on a desolate planet, the shape-shifting bounty hunters Ug and Lee and their human companion Charlie McFadden search for a vicious, worm-like creature.
 After killing the beast, they depart the planet.
 Soon afterwards, they receive a new assignment by Zanti, head of the High Council.
-He tells them that Critters are still on Earth and must be destroyed.
-With that, they set a course for Earth.
-Noticing Charlie brooding, Ug enquires what is wrong.
-Charlie states his reluctance to going back after two years and asks, concerned, whether they would leave him there.
+He tells them that Krites have been detected on Earth and must be destroyed at once.
+With that, they set a course for Earth, but Ug notices Charlie is brooding, and he enquires what is wrong.
+Charlie states his reluctance to going back to Earth after two years and asks whether they will leave him there.
 Ug assures him they have no such intentions.

-Back on Earth, Brad Brown, now 15, is visiting his grandmother in Grover's Bend, and word gets around the town fast, implying he became well known after the events of the first film.
+Back on Earth, Brad Brown, now 15, is visiting his grandmother in Grover's Bend, Kansas.
+Word gets around the town fast, implying he became well known after the events of the first film.
 Shortly after the bounty hunters arrive, the Critters attack a man dressed as an Easter Bunny, killing him.
 No one is aware that it was the Critters who attacked him, as his death is attributed to a farming accident.
+Ug has once again taken on the persona of rock star Johnny Steele, while Lee sees a magazine with a gorgeous, busty centerfold model (Roxanne Kernohan) and takes on her visage.
 Eventually the Critters make themselves known when they begin terrorizing the town, growing in large numbers.
-Lee is killed and devoured by the Critters, causing Ug to slip into a deep depression and revert to his alien form.
+Lee is killed and devoured by the Critters when they set a trap, causing Ug to slip into a deep depression and revert to his alien form.

 The remaining people of the town devise a plan.
-With Ug polymorphed into a Critter, they lead the Critters to a burger factory in an attempt to blow them up, but that fails and The Critters re-emerge, joined together into a large ball, and begin heading to the church.
+With Ug polymorphed into a large Krite, they lead the Critters to a burger factory in an attempt to blow them up.
+The plan fails and the Critters emerge joined into a large ball and begin heading to the church.
 Just before they reach it, Charlie flies directly into them with Ug's spaceship, successfully destroying the Critters and seemingly sacrificing himself.
 Ug subsequently takes on Charlie's facial features in honor of his bravery.
 The next day, as Brad departs, it is revealed that Charlie survived by using a parachute.
-He stays on Earth, becoming sheriff of the town.
+He stays on Earth, becoming sheriff of Grover's Bend.
 Ug departs in a new spacecraft, still wearing the guise of Charlie.